Pickleball Gear

 3. Friday Original

-The Friday Original is one of the best pickleball paddles under $100.
-With Friday's awesome 2-for-$99 deal, it becomes an amazing two-paddle set.
+The Friday Original is one of the best-quality, highest performing beginner paddles ever made.
+With Friday's 2-for-$99 deal, it's an amazing two-paddle set.

 Save $40 on 2 or more paddles with code PICKLEHEADS